2nd Foods

 Try one new food at a time.
 Wait 5 days before trying another new food to watch for allergies.
 Food allergies may include wheezing, rash, or diarrhea.

 Introduce peanut butter around 6 months.
-Spread a small, thin smear of peanut butter or nut butter thinly on a cracker.
+Mix one teaspoon of peanut butter with breast milk or formula.
+Make it thin and easy to swallow.
+Use a spoon to offer a taste of the thinned product.
 Watch your baby for any reaction for the next 2 hours.

 Babies under one year should NOT have honey due to the risk of botulism.
 Also, babies should not have foods that can cause choking like nuts or whole grapes.